ULStats/MA4128Assessment-2018/ColmMcNamara-SharpeRatio.md

 ## Sharpe Ratio Uses
 ![alt text](https://www.markettamer.com/blog/wp-content/uploads/2015/08/Graph-of-Sharpe-Ratio.png "Logo Title Text 1")

  The Sharpe ratio characterizes how well the return of an asset compensates the investor for the risk taken.
 When comparing two assets versus a common benchmark, the one with a higher Sharpe ratio provides better return for the same risk (or, equivalently, the same return for lower risk).
-However, like any other mathematical model, it relies on the data being correct.Sharpe ratio is defined as,
+However, like any other mathematical model, it relies on the data being correct.Sharpe ratio is defined as

 ![alt text](https://cdn.corporatefinanceinstitute.com/assets/sharpe-ratio.png "Logo Title Text 1")